“No, you not! You’re gonna get killed!!!”

 Place your handbag on the floor between your feet while you take a nap on the bus?
 Nope, people can easily cut it open from the seat behind you and take out valuables.

 Keep your phone in your jeans pocket while exploring the city?
-It is fairly easy to pull it out in crowded places or public transport.
+It is fairly easy to pull it out in crowded places or on public transport.
 Always keep it where it is very hard to reach.

 14. Bring Helpful Gear